dbmrq/vim-chalk/README.md

     let g:chalk_char = "."       " The character used as padding
                                  " when aligning markers

+    " Files for which to add a space between the marker and the current text au BufRead,BufNewFile *.vim let b:chalk_space_before = 1

     vmap zf <Plug>Chalk          " Create fold at visual selection nmap zf <Plug>Chalk          " Create fold at operator movement nmap zF <Plug>ChalkRange     " Create fold for specified number of lines